 With in person classes canceled, universities, schools, faculty and instructors everywhere are rallying to provide quality educational experiences online and some amazing resources are emerging for virtual teaching.
 This online flip is particularly challenging for classes and workshops that feature interactive, hands-on experiential education.

-In Part 1 of this 2-part blog series we focus on tips that we’ve found helpful for delivering virtual workshops on computational skills.
-In Part 2 we discuss ways to retool a field or laboratory course by harnessing data to meet learner objectives.
+Here we focus on tips that we’ve found helpful for delivering virtual workshops on computational skills.
 We hope you find these tips helpful, and that they spill over into other domains and teaching modalities too.
 Did we miss something?
 Got a suggestion?
-Email email@example.com.
+Email firstname.lastname@example.org.

 Short-format instruction such as workshops, bootcamps and demos pose challenges outside of the traditional quarter or semester long course model.
 Instructors often have limited time with their learners in these short-teaching formats and have few (if any) opportunities to pivot instructional strategies to better align their delivery mid-instruction.
 Workshops focusing on or featuring computational skills are now compounded 3 things: the computational skills, the videoconferencing technology, and the overarching domain application.
 Here are some tips to leverage the technology and flip the workshop structure design engaging and impactful hands-on workshops online.